-Lisa Rinna Flaunts Ageless Body In String Bikini For ‘Monday Morning Thirst Trap’
+Lisa Rinna Flaunts Ageless Body In String Bikini For 'Monday Morning Thirst Trap'

-Lisa Rinna once again proved that age is nothing but a number when she rocked a skimpy designer bikini for a “thirst trap” snap posted to her Instagram this week.
-The actress and Real Housewives of Beverly Hills star wowed in the sun as she shared a throwback to a sunny vacation in 2018.
+Lisa Rinna once again proved that age is nothing but a number when she rocked a skimpy designer bikini for a "thirst trap" snap posted to her Instagram this week.
+The actress and Real Housewives of Beverly Hills star wowed as she shared a throwback to a sunny vacation in 2018.

 Lisa rocked a triangle string bikini top in a brown Fendi print that plunged low at the chest to show her tanned décolletage.
 It featured ties around her back and the back of her neck.
-It perfectly highlighted her toned torso as she flashed her abs and slim waist while she lay on her right side and propped herself up on her left elbow and forearm.
+It perfectly highlighted her toned torso as she flaunted her abs and slim waist while she reclined on her right side and propped herself up on her elbow and forearm.

-The mom of two paired it with matching string bottoms that sat low on her hips with two bows either side.
+The mom of two paired the top with matching string bottoms that sat low on her hips with two bows either side.
 She also had a thin red string tied around her left wrist as she revealed her toned arms.

 Lisa lounged outside on tiled flooring with plenty of foliage and the bright blue sky visible behind her.
 She appeared to pose next to a swimming pool, which was just out of shot, and added her own sunshine in the form of an emoji.